davideloba/drf-eager-fields/README.md

         "prefetch": Prefetch("countries", queryset=CountrySerializer.Meta.model.objects.all())
     }

-If you set the ``prefetch`` attribute in every serializer, this librarythis library will compose the prefetched queryset for you, even for the nested fields. :bomb:
+If you set the ``prefetch`` attribute in every serializer, this library will compose the prefetched queryset for you, even for the nested fields. :bomb:

 > *Prefetch class* or *prefetch_related* is mandatory in Django to prefetching the related objects from the "many" side of the relationship (many-to-one and many-to-many).
 On the "one" side, you should use *select_related*.
 However I chose to use the *Prefetch class* for both, as recommended by Django documentation in cases where *you want to use a QuerySet that performs further prefetching on related models* or *you want to prefetch only a subset of the related objects.*